godfreyndlovu/godfreyndlovu/README.md

 <h2> 🧰 Skillsets </h2>

-[Provide skills and associated project.
-Make sure to hyperlink the project - Remove this afterwards]]
+List of skills and their associated projects.

 | Skill                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|